cargo-quick/cargo-quick/README.md

 as a user or github actions
 I want to use a global cache of pre-built packages so that my builds don't take 10 minutes
-(this can be solved with
+(this can be solved with decent cache)